Mental Health Facilities Story County, IA

 Eyerly Ball Community Mental Health Services Story County Outpatient Clinic

-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic is a mental health treatment center in Story County, IA, located at 2521 University Boulevard, Suite 121, 50010 zip code area.
-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
-Eyerly Ball Community Mental Health Services Story County Outpatient Clinic offers behavior modification, psychotropic medication and group therapy to children / adolescents, adults and seniors 65 or older.
-Additional services at Eyerly Ball Community Mental Health Services Story County Outpatient Clinic consist of court-ordered outpatient treatment and family psychoeducation.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic is a mental health clinic in Story County, Iowa, located at 2521 University Boulevard, Suite 121, 50010 zip code.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic offers telemedicine/telehealth and outpatient treatment.
+Eyerly Ball Community Mental Health Services Story County Outpatient Clinic provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
+Some other services provided by Eyerly Ball Community Mental Health Services Story County Outpatient Clinic include family psychoeducation and court-ordered outpatient treatment.

 Richmond Center